GluuFederation/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 # Overview

-This documentation demonstrates how to upgrade from CN >=4.2 LDAP to 4.5 PostgreSQL.
+This documentation demonstrates how to upgrade a kubernetes setup of Gluu >=4.2 LDAP to 4.5 PostgreSQL.

 ## Prerequisites

-   CN >=4.2 is already installed.
+   Gluu Kubernetes (CN) >=4.2 is already installed.

 ## Upgrading Installation